Ahmed-Eladl/Gravity_Books_Sales_DWH_Project/README.md

 ## Analysis Phase
-To explore the analysis phase, refer to the [Analysis folder](/Analysis).

 This project harnesses the power of SQL Server Analysis Services (SSAS) for advanced data modeling and analysis.
 In particular, we've employed the Tabular mode of OLAP (Online Analytical Processing) to create efficient data models that cater to our analytical needs.